Efficient many-body non-Markovian dynamics of organic polaritons

-In conclusion, we have developed a realistic model of polariton lasing for an organic dye in a microcavity, including many molecules with a complex vibrational spectra.
-Our method, utilizing mean-field theory and the TEMPO algorithm, is a powerful new technique for calculating the non-Markovian dynamics of a many-body open quantum system.
-While the example considered here has a specific one-to-many interaction between molecules and a common mode only, the method may easily be applied to address many-to-many networks of open systems.
-In the present example, simulations gave access to the steady-state of the driven-dissipative system and, via the measurement of two-time correlations, its spectrum.
-This allowed us firstly to determine the dependence of the threshold for lasing on cavity detuning under different light-matter coupling strengths and environmental temperatures, and secondly to observe how the photoluminescence and lasing frequency of the model evolved with pump strength.
+In conclusion, we have developed a technique for calculating the non-Markovian dynamics of a many-body open system using mean-field theory and PT-MPO methods.
+We applied this technique to model the polariton lasing of an organic dye in a microcavity including many molecules with realistic vibrational spectra.
+This provided the steady-state of the driven-dissipative system and, via the measurement of two-time correlations, its spectrum.
+We first determined the dependence of the threshold for lasing on cavity detuning under different light-matter coupling strengths and environmental temperatures.
+Second, we observed how the photoluminescence and lasing frequency of the model evolved with pump strength.
+For the case of a one-to-all interaction between the cavity and molecules, the mean-field treatment is exact as $N\to\infty$~\cite{Mori2013,Carollo2021}.
+The same applies to all-to-all networks of open systems~\cite{Carollo2021,supplement}.
+More generally, there are situations where mean-field theory is not exact but offers a good approximation, including models of polariton condensation with multiple modes such as considered in Refs.~\cite{keeling2004,Arnardottir2020,supplement}.

-\acknowledgments We thank G. E. Fux and P. Kirton from the TEMPO collaboration for helpful discussions when implementing the mean-field approach.
+\acknowledgments We thank G. E. Fux and P. Kirton from the TEMPO Collaboration for helpful discussions when implementing the mean-field approach.
 P.F.-W. acknowledges support from EPSRC (EP/T518062/1).
 B.W.L. and J.K. acknowledge support from EPSRC (EP/T014032/1).